Writing center

-Writing centers provide students with assistance on their papers, projects, reports, multi-modal documents, web pages, and other writerly needs across disciplines.
-Although writing center staff are often referred to as Tutors, writing centers are primarily places for collaboration in which writers and tutors work together to help writers achieve their goals.
+Writing centers provide students with assistance on their papers, projects, reports, multi-modal documents, web pages, and other writer needs across disciplines.
+Although writing center staff are often referred to as tutors, writing centers are primarily places for collaboration in which writers and tutors work together to help writers achieve their goals.
 Typical services include help with the purpose, structure, function of writing, and are geared toward writers of various levels and fields of study.
 The goal is to help a writer learn to address the various exigences that they may encounter with the realization that no writing is decontextualized—it always addresses a specific audience.
 Writing centers may offer one-on-one scheduled tutoring appointments, group tutoring, and writing workshops.
 Services may also include drop-in hours.
 Writing tutors do not assign grades to students' writing assignments.

 Overview

 A writing center usually offers individualized conferencing whereby the writing tutor offers his or her feedback on the piece of writing at hand; a writing tutor's main function is to discuss how the piece of writing might be revised.
 Writing centers generally rely on non-prescriptive and non-corrective approaches to construct a more complete account of how well a piece of writing aligns with the writer's aims.
 In other words, a tutor usually does not proofread nor edit a student's work.
 Instead, the tutor facilitates the student's attempts to revise his or her own work by conversing with the student about the topic at hand, discussing principles and processes of writing, modeling rhetorical and syntactical moves for the student to apply, and assisting the student in identifying patterns of grammatical error in his or her writing.
 In other words, "[the job of writing tutors] is to produce better writers, not better writing."